 - Parchment Paper

-In a bowl, I pre-mix the milk with the honey, corn oil, eggs, and grated zest of organic lemon and pour the mixture at low speed into the stand mixer.
+In a bowl, pre-mix the milk with the honey, the seed oil, the eggs and the grated zest of an organic lemon, then pour the mix into the stand mixer at low speed.

-I continue working with the dough hook for 15/20 minutes until the dough detaches from the sides and forms a well-amalgamated ball that I cover and let rise, covered and away from sources of heat, for an hour and a half or two: it must double in volume!
+Continue working with the dough hook for 15/20 minutes until the dough pulls away from the sides and forms a well-combined ball.
+Cover and let it rise, covered and away from heat sources, for an hour and a half to two hours: it should double in volume!

-When the dough has doubled, I divide the dough into 12/13 equal parts (clearly it depends on what dolls or large buns you will make), and I start making the Croatian Easter dolls and publish a drawing made by my son on the phone that maybe helps to understand how to make it …
+When the dough has doubled, divide it into 12/13 equal parts (this obviously depends on the size of the dolls or buns you want to make) and start making the Croatian Easter dolls.
+I am also publishing a drawing made by my son on my phone which maybe helps explain how to do it …

-In each little loaf obtained from the total dough division, I take a piece that will be the long one wrapping the colored egg (above I explained how to color the eggs), and it will let two of the braid ends fall.
+For each small loaf obtained from dividing the total dough, take one long piece that will wrap the colored egg (I explained above how to color the eggs) and will let two ends of the braid hang down.

-In the middle, there will be a shorter stick that will be the 3rd strand, and so I can make the braid like the body of the soft sweet Croatian Easter doll.
+In the middle there will be a shorter stick that will be the 3rd strand so you can braid it like the body of the soft sweet Croatian Easter doll.

-I continue until the dough is used up and arrange the sweet leavened dolls on the oven tray protected by parchment paper.
+Continue until the dough is used up and place the sweet leavened dolls on a baking tray lined with parchment paper.

-I cover with cling film and let rise for about 30 minutes.
-After the second rest, I beat the egg and then brush it on the Croatian Easter dolls, then sprinkling them with sugar sprinkles.
+Cover with cling film and let rise for about 30 minutes.
+After the second rest, beat the egg and brush it over the Croatian Easter dolls and then sprinkle them with pearl sugar.

-Now I just have to bake at a preheated oven at 356°F and let them cook and brown evenly for 20 minutes or a little more, but obviously check according to the characteristics of your own oven.
+Now all that’s left is to bake in a preheated oven at 356°F until they are evenly browned, about 20 minutes or a little more — but clearly check according to your own oven characteristics.

-I remind you that at the top where you see the blog menu, you will find a magnifying glass 🔎 that will allow you to enter an ingredient or the title of a recipe, to find all the preparations that have that title or ingredient, and I hope among these you will read recipes of your liking!
+I remind you that at the top, where you see the blog menu, there is a magnifying glass 🔍 that will allow you, by entering an ingredient or a recipe title, to find all the preparations that contain that title or ingredient — I hope you find recipes you like among them!